rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.4.43 Spacing between words

-<a name="0.4.43.1">0.4.43.1</a> If spacing between words in the source is ambiguous, or lacking, include spaces in the transcription to separate the words as needed.
+<a name="0.4.43.1">0.4.43.1</a> If spacing between words in the source is ambiguous or lacking, include spaces in the transcription to separate the words as needed.

 >Example:
 ><CITE>Founding fathers folly day</CITE>